 Initially you may need to take jobs that have nothing to do with marketing.
 The good news is that this gives the opportunity for cross-functional training and experience, and for successes that expose your value.

 Examples of corporate functions that connect to Marketing are: Sales, Legal, Finance, Technology, Operations, Customer Support and Employee Training.
 All of these could have jobs that support the marketing function and if you have skills that match, they can be great areas to contribute results and improve your opportunities for growth.

 Tip #3: Say “yes” to as many assignments as you can

 Be willing to take assignments you don’t necessarily like or want.
 This will give you more experience, practice, exposure and make an impression on the powers that be.
 Successful people have their eyes on the future while doing what is needed in the moment.
 Be happy for the chance to learn and grow (rather than say, “This is beneath me” or “I demand to move up faster than this”).

 If you are able to do the task; do it.
 Demonstrate that you are a team player and use each opportunity, no matter how small or uncomfortable, as a way to add value to the organization and the person you are working for.

-As you go through the process of learning and gaining real-world experience, it’s good to find mentors who can help you hone specific skills or teach you about something you want to better understand (e.g. mobile advertising, marketing automation, strategic planning, tradeshow sponsorships, lead nurturing, content strategy).
+As you go through the process of learning and gaining real-world experience, it’s good to find mentors who can help you hone specific skills or teach you about specific areas you want to better understand (e.g., mobile advertising, marketing automation, strategic planning, trade show sponsorships, lead nurturing, content strategy).

 You can talk with them about targeted questions or concerns as well as ask them to critique you and give general advice.
-It doesn’t have to be someone in your organization; it could be someone you “meet” through social media, and/or you could leverage LinkedIn Groups and training webinars from industry resources (like Business2Community, MarketingSherpa, MarketingProfs, etc.) to learn and evolve.
+It doesn’t have to be someone in your organization – it could be someone you meet through social media, and you could leverage things like LinkedIn Groups and training webinars from industry resources to learn and evolve.